kavia-common/samsung-tv-content-hub-79822-85981/mytv_frontend/DEV_SERVER.md

 - Do NOT write to .env at runtime.
 No scripts/plugins in this repo modify .env.
 - Avoid adding middleware or plugins that write to files on each request; this causes watch loops.
 - Prefer configuring dev server entirely in vite.config.js (avoid duplicate CLI flags like --host/--port).
+- Do not add tools that auto-write to `dist/` during dev; builds should only output to `dist/` when running `vite build`.